ventuc/dbt-elt-dwh/README.md

 - The definition of a profile defining a target which points to the DuckDB dwh database (see `profile.yml`)
 - The defition of sources (see `sources.yml`)
 - A seed CSV file representing data of movies provided by IMDB (see `seeds/imdb-movies.yml`)
-- Models for feeding the movie table of the ODS, which is initially empty (see `.sql` files in `models/ods`).
+- Models for feeding the tables `movie` and `projection` of the ODS, which is initially empty (see `.sql` files in `models/ods`).

-Models for feeding the ticket table of the ODS are provied in branch `ticket-models` of this repo.
+Models for feeding the ticket table of the ODS are provied in branch `ods-model` of this repo.

 ## How to setup the project